Henbit Control

 Before considering a treatment approach, you need to properly identify the weed you are dealing with and confirm that it is henbit.
 Misidentification can lead to using the wrong treatment methods, costing you time and money.

-• Henbit (scientific name: Lamium amplexicaule) is a weed that is lightly hairy and grows annually in the wintertime and has greenish to purplish colored stems that are square-shaped.
+• Henbit (scientific name: Lamium amplexicaule) is a lightly hairy weed that grows annually in the wintertime.
+It has greenish to purplish-colored stems that are square-shaped.
 Their leaves are heart-shaped with rounded ends.
-Henbit is named as such because they are edible and hens, in particular, like to eat it.
+Henbit is named as such because it is edible, and hens, particularly, like to eat it.

 • Henbit plants have a fibrous root system and can grow up to 10 to 30 cm tall.
-Henbit is particularly easy to identify due to its unique flowers which are usually reddish-purple in color with darkened spots on their lower petals.
+They are particularly easy to identify due to their unique flowers, which are usually reddish-purple in color with darkened spots on their lower petals.

-• Henbit leaves grow directly from stem, whereas other plants grow their leaves with petioles.
-Henbit leaves are typically smaller than purple deadnettle leaves; henbit leaves are 1-2 cm in length.
+• Henbit leaves grow directly from the stem, whereas other plants grow their leaves with petioles.
+Henbit leaves are typically smaller than purple deadnettle leaves; henbit leaves are 1 to 2 cm long.

 • Henbit leaves grow in pairs, opposite of each other.
-Leaves growing at the bottom of stem grow further apart from each other than leaves towards top of stem.
+Leaves growing at the bottom of the stem grow further apart from each other than leaves towards the top of the stem.

-• Henbit can easily be confused with other plants such as purple deadnettle and for good reason because they are both part of the mint family; lamina.
-The difference is that henbit flowers are a darker colored purple when they bloom and they are a type of ground ivy.
+• Henbit can easily be confused with other plants, such as purple deadnettle, and for good reason.
+They are both part of the mint family, lamina.
+The difference is that henbit flowers are a darker purple when they bloom, and they are a type of ground ivy.

-Use the description above and the images to help you to properly identify henbit.
-If you're having trouble, contact us and send us a photo of your weed and we will identify it for you and suggest treatment options.
+Use the description above and the images to help you properly identify henbit.
+If you're having trouble, contact us and send us a photo of your weed.
+We will identify it for you and suggest treatment options.

 Inspection